Initiative 200: Outcomes

 In 2015, minorities represented roughly 50% of total students in each of the three University of Washington campuses, individually.
 These numbers exclude international students and students who did not self-report race or ethnic data.
-In 2023, the total enrollment across University of Washington campuses was 34% White and 66% minorities, with traditionally underrepresented minorities at 17%.
+In 2023, the total enrollment across University of Washington campuses was 34% White and 66% minorities, with "traditionally underrepresented" (in other words, "non-Asian") minorities at 17%.
 The three campuses ranged from 55-69% non-White students, not accounting for international students or students who did not self-report racial or ethnic data.